ingiestein/obsidian-lds-scriptures-plugin/README.md

+This fork has been merged into the original

 # LDS Library Reference Plugin for Obsidian

 Easily insert your favorite scripture verses and selections from General Conference talks into Obsidian!